inno-devops-labs/F23-intro-course-labs/lab4/SoftwareDistributionStrategies.md

 - **Documentation**: Provide thorough documentation for user guidance.
 - **Compliance**: Adhere to legal and regulatory requirements, especially concerning privacy and data security.

 These strategies and best practices aim to enhance the distribution process, ensuring software reaches the intended audience in a secure, efficient, and user-friendly manner.
-The choice among these strategies would depend on the nature of the software, the target audience.
+The choice among these strategies would depend on the nature of the software and the target audience.